dttheme/brewery-search/README.md

 # S.O.S.
-(Search Out Suds)
+(Search Our Suds)

-Search your favorite breweries!
+Search your favorite breweries from the [Open Brewery API](https://www.openbrewerydb.org/).

 ## Installation